 Historical Margin

-The purpose of the Historic Margin is to cover the potential exposure of a given Clearing House Member in respect to transactions concluded on Day-Ahead Market instruments, whose code begins with the string of characters “DAM”.
+The purpose of the Historic Margin is to cover the potential exposure of a given Clearing House Member in respect to transactions concluded on Day-Ahead Market instruments, whose code begins with the string of characters “DAM” and transactions concluded on Intra - Day Market hourly instruments in the single-price system.
 The Historic Margin is updated daily and the algorithm for calculating its value, the procedure for providing it and the list of instruments to which it is applied are defined in the Detailed Clearing and Settlement Rules of the Exchange Clearing House.